Improve your job interview performance to land that job!

 It’s highly likely your prospective employer will ask you some questions relating to the information you’ve included in your cover letter and CV.
 These could be questions relating to your experience or qualifications.
 Ensure you know your your CV and covering letter well and be prepared to answer these questions with the job role in mind.
 Mentioning how your credentials could be used to impact positively in your potential new employment will be a sure fire way to impress at interview.

 Some people can be so nervous in an interview that they end up talking too much and forget to listen!
 Be sure to listen to the employer’s points and use that information to build up a picture of the company ethos and the job role you could be working in.
 By listening more you’ll inevitably pick up tips and information that can improve your interview technique and social skills in general.
 It will also show that you are keen to learn.

 #Ask Your Own Questions

 You’ll undoubtedly have a few questions about the specifics of the job role and the company you could be working for so don’t be afraid to ask them.
+You should prepare questions for the job interview to show that you are interested in the position.
 This demonstrates that you’re an astute individual that isn’t afraid to query issues if further clarification is needed.
 Not only will this help to impress the employer but you’ll gain the necessary information to decide whether this role really is for you.

 Tip: Remember the job interview isn’t just for the employer to grill you – you are also interviewing them!
 Take this opportunity to learn all you can about the job role and the company’s culture so that you can make a measured decision on whether the job is for you.